lsarjanovic/The-Keyboard/README.md

 I am working on improving the user experience by structuring the project in a msi, rpm, and other bundles for different distributions, which would ease the running of the application.

 This will be done manually in jpackage likely, without the compromise of an IDE.
-Code files, without compiled files can be found in another folder named **code**.
+Code files, without compiled files can be found in another folder named **src** at theKeyboard/src folder.

 This code can be compiled, and run by the two commands provided that you _cd_ to the correct folder, for example where they had been downloaded (and are right now), and that javafx_/lib_library is downloaded.